devitrylouis/devitrylouis.github.io/_posts/2019-02-29-statistics-modeling-and-estimation.md

 ## 1. Statistical modelling

-<b>TL; DR:</b> We deal with identifiable models (different parameters lead to different distributions) with statistics (measure).
-In particular, we are interested in sufficient statistics, those that explain well the data.
-They verify the factorization theorem:
+<b>TL; DR:</b> We deal with <u>identifiable models</u> (i.e. different parameters lead to different distributions) with statistics (measure).
+In particular, we are interested in <u>sufficient statistics</u>, those that explain well the data.
+They verify have the advantage to statisfy the factorization theorem:

 $$L(x; \theta) = \psi(S(x); \theta) \lambda(x)$$

-Another characteristic is completeness: whether there is a unique unbiased estimator of $\theta$ based on the statstic (close to the Lehmann–Scheffé theorem)
+Another important characteristic is <u>completeness</u>: whether there is a unique unbiased estimator of $\theta$ based on the statistic (close to the Lehmann–Scheffé theorem)

 Then we define exponential family which constitutes a nice framework as its canonical statistic is sufficient and complete, among others.